uutzinger/BioMedicalSensorBoard/Impedance_Potential_Board/assembly.md

     - $ECG_N$ to $BI_N$
     - $ECG_P$ to $BI_P$

-    For single plugs BioZ operation
+    For single plug BioZ operation
     - $DRV_N$ to $BI_N$
     - $DRV_P$ to $BI_P$

-2) The unblance filters for Input and Offset can be bypassed.
+2) The unbalance filters for Input and Offset can be bypassed.
 Those are the two input pins for ECG, Bioimedance and VCM :

     - $VCM_{UB}$: $VCM$ unbalance bypass
     - $EN_{UB}$: $ECG_N$ unbalance bypass